GurnoorBola/nacho/README.md

-# The (greatest) Chip8 Emulator
+# NACHO

 A Chip-8 emulator with support for Classic CHIP-8, Super CHIP-8, and XO-Chip programs.

 ## Description